haziq-exe/ERGO/README.md

 - To use OpenAI models you will need the environment variable "OPENAI_KEY" to be set to your key.

+- You will need to downloaded the following [sharded dataset from Laban et al]{https://huggingface.co/datasets/microsoft/lost_in_conversation}

 ### Basic Usage

 ```python